BrianYang2013/JHU_AI_Journey/Coding/README.md

   * Data Structures and Algorithms in Python 1st Edition by Michael T. Goodrich ...
 * Practice and the main course:
   * Python Programming in Context 3rd Edition - Textbook?
+  * Algorithms (4th Edition), by Robert Sedgewick, Kevin Wayne
   * Introduction to Algorithms, 3rd Edition (The MIT Press), by Thomas H. Cormen - Textbook
-  * Algorithms (4th Edition), by Robert Sedgewick, Kevin Wayne
+  * Algorithm Design, by Jon Kleinberg, Eva Tardos
+  * The Algorithm Design Manual, by Skiena

 ## Reference Books